 Too many accessories will create a feeling of chaos in your home.

 Mistake #4 is having too many of the same matching furniture pieces in one room.

-In this particular setting I would recommend to replace the upholstered ottoman with a solid accent color and replace the matching pillows on the loveseat with the accent colors.
+In this particular setting, I would recommend replacing the upholstered ottoman with a solid accent color and replace the matching pillows on the loveseat with the accent colors.